drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 - Students expressed satisfaction with the ease of finding and booking rooms based on their preferences and availability.
 - College administrators appreciated the streamlined administrative processes, reduced paperwork, and improved coordination among departments.

-#### feedback received from stakeholders or users during the evaluation process.
+#### Feedback received from stakeholders or users during the evaluation process.
 During the evaluation process, stakeholders and users provided valuable feedback on the system.
 Some key feedback points include:

 1. Students praised the system for its user-friendly interface, which made it convenient to browse available rooms, view details, and complete bookings.